Patrick Yin

 Miscellaneous from Undergrad

-Notes I took on machine learning, math, etc.
+Notes that I took on machine learning, math, and books during undergrad

 Coursework that I took as an undergrad